ExpHP/truth/README.md

 # don't even bother with them.
 ```

-These should work on all
+These should work on all games in the series, though I am still ironing out a small number of kinks at present.

 ## Building and installing from source